The Botanic Garden's collections are available to be used for research purposes.

 Biological Science undergraduates are welcome to consider projects based on plants and work relevant to the Botanic Garden.

-Alison Foster (Associate Director) can act as supervisor for these projects.
+Some of our staff can act as supervisor for these projects.

 In past years undergraduate project topics have included: